michaldarda/parcel-rails/README.md

 	config.parcel.entry_points = %w(app/javascript/application.js)
 	config.parcel.destination = 'public/parcels'

+#### Warning

+Currently only single entry point is supported, it is limitation coming from Parcel itself and not the gem.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.